micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 As the first step, we propose the LET-Executor, which implements static order scheduling policy with logic execution time semantics.
 In this scheduling policy, all processes are executed in a pre-defined order.
 Logical execution time refers to the concept, that first input data is read before tasks are executed, which has received much attention in automotive domain and multi-core platforms [[BP2017](#BP2017)] [[EK2018](#EK2018)].
 Secondly, we developed a Callback-group-level executor, which allows to prioritize a group of callbacks.
 These approaches are based on the concept of executors, which have been introduced in ROS 2.

-The remaining of the chapter is structured as follows.
-First, the ROS 2 Executor concept is described.
-Then we describe the RCL Executor.
-In the background section we go into more detail of the ROS 2 Executor (rclcpp), point out its limitations, as published in a recent paper [1] and describe the callback-group-level Executor.
-Finally, we summarize related work and present the OFERA project roadmap.

 ## ROS 2 Executor Concept